5 Unexpected Longevity Benefits of Fasting That Will Make You Rethink Your Nutrition

-I have studied many hours of research on different longevity approaches and successfully applied some of them with astounding results in my energy, mental clarity, pain reduction, strength and stamina, inflammation, them to my l fasting diets, but there is one in particular, aside from exercise, that I’ve been effective, even though I’ve been struggling with over the years, that has led to more increased health benefits than any other form of healing that I have used in the past 40 years of my health optimizing lifestyle.
+I have studied many hours of research on different longevity approaches and successfully applied some of them with astounding results in my energy, mental clarity, pain reduction, strength and stamina, inflammation and there is one in particular, aside from exercise, that I’ve been effective, even though I’ve been struggling with over the years, that has led to more increased health benefits than any other form of healing that I have used in the past 40 years of my health optimizing lifestyle.

 In this article, I hope that you will also become inspired to test it out for yourself.
 Not only is fasting backed by scientific evidence, and some studies suggest it improves longevity, but different religions some for millennia, talk about fasting.
 The diet, called intermittent fasting (IF), has been linked to lower mortality rates, detoxing, better sleep, higher energy levels, less pain, and overall better health conditions.
 It even slows down the aging process.

 But how do these 5 longevity benefits increase your longevity and lifespan?

 The trick is to practice a form of calorie restriction (cutting back) followed by periods of eating normally.
 The result is a more sustainable eating plan that provides benefits without the need for daily calorie counting.
 The idea is to have periods of time when you are in a fasted state, then provide your body with a regular yet lower amount of calories.
 This can help you to: Lose weight, even if it is just a few pounds.

 Increase energy and mental focus.
 Clear your mind.
 Reduce inflammation.
 Improve brain function.
 Blood pressure control.
 Prevent Alzheimer’s disease.
 Reduce disease risks.
 Try IF and see if it works for you!

 Fasting has become a popular health trend in recent years, with more and more people looking to reap the benefits of this ancient practice.
 Here are 5 unexpected benefits of fasting that will make you rethink your diet.